UsrRed/YLN/README.md

 * Automatically create tables in the database (functional).
 * Log in and save data in the database (functional).
 * User-based comparison history (functional).
-* Compare two entiites using Wikipedia statistics (almost functionnal).
+* Compare two entiites using Wikipedia statistics (functionnal).
+* The application provides the user with the option to choose whether or not to download the result of both comparisons. (functional)
 * Use the SlimV4 framework with its routes (functional)
 * The website is responsive design (functional)
 * Pagination of History and Favorites pages (functional)